Chrasmus/SDCN_Dec17_T1_P4_Advanced_Lane_Finding/README.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function. the code for these operations is located in code cells no. 5 and 6.

 The reprojection_error is calculated : 0.154.
-The code for this calculation originates from the [opencv docs](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_calib3d/py_calibration/py_calibration.html).
+The code (code cell no. 4) for this calculation originates from the [opencv docs](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_calib3d/py_calibration/py_calibration.html).

 This is an example of the resulting image: